Travel.State.Gov > Intercountry Adoption News and Notices > Updated - Information for U.S. Citizens in the Process of Adopting Children from Ukraine

 Children traveling without their parent or legal guardian are not eligible for parole under Uniting for Ukraine.
 Upon arrival at a U.S. port of entry, a child who is not traveling with their parent or legal guardian may be placed in the custody of the Department of Health and Human Services (HHS), as required by law under the Trafficking Victims Protection Reauthorization Act of 2008 (TVPRA), to protect the child from human trafficking and other forms of exploitation.
 For more information, please visit the HHS Unaccompanied Children webpage.

-This process may not be used by prospective adoptive parents to circumvent the adoption processes.
+This process may not be used by prospective adoptive parents to circumvent the adoption process nor to host children temporarily.
 Any further questions about Uniting for Ukraine should be directed to the Department of Homeland Security.

 Q. Can I visit children who have been evacuated to European countries?